kuvivek/drivingTheoryInGermany/README.md

 ❌ When a merging lane ends on the motorway
 ✅ When a lane comes to an end
 ✅ If one lane is not continuously free to traffic due to an obstacle
 **Comment**:  If a lane ends or is closed (e.g. due to roadworks or an obstacle), the “merge and let merge” method is used.
 The zipper procedure begins as close as possible to the bottleneck.

 643. What must you anticipate with inclines on motorways?
 ✅ Sudden overtaking manoeuvres by other road users
 ✅ Slow-moving trucks on the right-hand lane
 ✅ Large differences in speed between vehicles
 **Comment**:  To increase performance, drivers of heavy trucks and road trains have to downshift before an incline.
-On freeways, this can lead to
+On freeways,
-large speed differences to the slow-moving trucks in the right-hand lane ❌and to sudden overtaking maneuvers.
+this can lead to large speed differences to the slow-moving trucks in the right-hand lane - and to sudden overtaking maneuvers.

 644. What is the right course of action? ![img](https://schueler.click-learn.info/BilderV2/AB_1_3_01_017.jpg)
 ✅ I have to allow the motorcycle to pass through
-❌I have to allow the bus to pass through
+❌ I have to allow the bus to pass through
 ✅ I take priority before the bus
 **Comment**:  Traffic signs regulate the right of way here.
-Oncoming traffic and I have “right of way” at this junction, cross traffic from the
-right and left must wait.
+Oncoming traffic and I have “right of way” at this junction, cross traffic from the right and left must wait.
 As a left-turner, however, I must first allow the oncoming vehicle to pass before I turn.

 645. What is the right course of action? ![img](https://schueler.click-learn.info/BilderV2/AB_1_3_01_117_1.jpg)
 I have to
 ✅ stop on the stop line
 ✅ give way to the bus
 ✅ give way to the green car
 **Comment**: Traffic signs regulate the right of way here.
 My oncoming traffic and I must observe the “Stop.
-Give way” sign, stop at the stop line
-and allow oncoming traffic to pass.
+Give way” sign, stop at the stop line and allow oncoming traffic to pass.
 As a left-turner, I must then allow oncoming traffic to pass first.
 I drive last.

 646. You want to turn right into a priority road.
 What must you look out for?
 ✅ Vehicles coming from the left and from the right